Bengal slow loris: Habitat and population trends

 Throughout its geographic range, slow lorises are in serious decline.
 Their habitat has been seriously degraded, and growing human populations will add increasing pressure.
 In countries like Bangladesh, only 9% of the original forest cover was still present in 2000.
 In northeastern Cambodia, forests are being cleared at an increasing rate, with a loss of 6% of the natural forest between 1999 and 2000.
 Within those same years, Myanmar and Thailand lost 14% and 26% of their natural forest, respectively.
 In Vietnam, only 30% of the original forest cover remains due to the deforestation caused by the Vietnam War, and only 10% of that includes closed-canopy forests.
 Habitat destruction remains rampant, and all slow loris populations within its borders are significantly depleted.
 Populations have been declared locally extinct in southern Quảng Nam Province and parts of the highlands, and the same is expected in Song Thanh and Kon Cha Rang nature reserves.

 In India, dense forest canopy has been depleted by as much as 55% in some areas and is rapidly disappearing.
 As early as 1987, the Indo-China region had reportedly lost 75% of the natural habitat for slow lorises.
 In 1992, the population size was estimated between 16,000 and 17,000 individuals, based on available habitat; however, recent publications report that few individuals remain due to a reduced geographic range.
 The Bengal slow loris may be restricted to a few isolated populations and is in serious threat of becoming locally extinct in parts of Assam and Meghalaya.
 In Arunachal Pradesh, its population is declining and under threat.

 Population density has been estimated between 0.03 and 0.33 individuals per km^{2} in Assam, India, according to a study published in 2006.
 A survey in 2007 at the Thrisna Wildlife Sanctuary and Sipahijola Wildlife Sanctuary in Tripura, India, yielded an encounter rate of 0.22 individuals/km, with seven of nine sightings occurring within 1.71 km2 and most of the animals found at a height of 8–15 m and near the interior of wet, deciduous forest.
 In 2008, the species abundance was measured at 0.18 individuals/km at Gibbon Wildlife Sanctuary in Assam.

 Since the 1990s, China's forests have declined significantly.
 In Yunnan and Guangxi provinces, primary forests are few and isolated, and secondary forests have been severely degraded.
 Yunnan has lost 42% of its forests and 2,000 or less slow lorises remain.
 In Guangxi, the Bengal slow loris is nearly extinct.
 It has been extirpated in Ningming County and only a few individuals are left in Jingxi, Longzhou, and Pingxiang.

 Predation

-Known predators of Bengal slow lorises include reticulated pythons and hawk-eagles (Spizaetus cirrhatus).
+Known predators of Bengal slow lorises include reticulated pythons, hawk-eagles (Spizaetus cirrhatus), and Bornean orangutans.